-The rebellion of Korah occurred during the 40 years Moses led the nation of Israel in the wilderness following God’s miraculous orchestration to lead the people out of captivity in Egypt.
-He rose up at one point and rallied a group of people to oppose Moses.
+The rebellion of Korah occurred during the 40 years Moses led the nation of Israel in the wilderness following God’s miraculous deliverance of the people out of captivity in Egypt.
+Korah rose up during the wo year desert wandering and rallied a group of people to oppose Moses.

 Korah was a grandson of one of Levi’s three sons (Kohath).
-He was a Levite, which meant that he was involved in the Levitical duties of caring for the tabernacle and the tent of the tabernacle where God’s “presence” was encountered and honored during those days of wandering through the wilderness.
+He was a Levite, which meant that he was involved in the Levitical duties of caring for the tabernacle and the tent of the tabernacle where God’s “presence” resided in the midst of the people.
+The Levitical duties were sacred and honorific.

-For whatever reason, Korah and several others rallied 250 men to oppose the authority of Moses publicly, claiming that all the people of Israel are “holy” and questioning why Moses and Aaron “exalted themselves” above everyone else.
+The text does tell us that Korah and several others rallied 250 men to oppose the authority of Moses publicly.
+They claimed that all the people of Israel are “holy”, and they questioned why Moses and Aaron “exalted themselves” above everyone else.
 (Numbers 16:3)

 Moses responded by challenging Korah and his followers to put the issue before God.
 He said, “This is how you will know that the LORD has sent me to do all these things and that it was not my idea.”
 (Num.
 16:28)

-As the story goes, they all gathered in front of the Tent of Meeting, each man with incense they burnt in censors.
-Moses and Aaron did the same, facing off with the unruly lot.
+As the story goes, they all gathered in front of the Tent of Meeting, each man with incense burning in censors.
+Moses and Aaron did the same, facing off with the contentious lot.
 God warned Moses, and Moses warned the larger crowd to stand back.
 When he finished talking, the ground opened up and “swallowed” the 250 men up alive.
 (Numbers 16)

 The fate of Korah and his followers seems rather drastic to modern minds, mine included, but this was (perhaps) the most important 40-year journey in the history of mankind.
-God had a plan that He could not allow to be thwarted to establish people He called, specifically, to the land He promised Abraham where He would set up a kingdom governed by His law.
+God had a plan that He could not allow to be thwarted.
+He was orchestrating the placement of His chosen in the land He promised Abraham’s descendants through whom God would bless all the nations.
+The fulfillment of that promise was 430 in the making!

 Lest we be tempted to compare that kingdom to the United States (or even modern Israel), the end goal of this plan was to provide the soil from which a root would grow up and become salvation to all men – the root of Jesse (Isaiah 11:10), father of David, who would become the Messiah (Rom.
 15:12) – Jesus Christ, Immanuel, God with Us!

-Jesus, himself, confirmed that Moses (the Law) and the Prophets were about him.
+This was a one time event, and establishing Abraham’s descendants in the promised land was essential to the end goal.
+Jesus would later tell his followers that Moses (the Law) and the Prophets were all about him.
 (Luke 24:26-27) Thus, the stakes of the challenge to Moses in the wilderness were not so much about Moses, as about God’s universal plans for mankind.

 (And, we shouldn’t get confused about the story of Korah’s rebellion and think that it has any specific application to leaders today, though it certainly has application, generally, to all of us.
 Fools should not rush in where angels fear to tread!)

-We read in the account of the rebellion of Korah one inconspicuous verse: “But the sons of Korah did not die.”
+The verse that piqued my interest about the rebellion of Korah this: “But the sons of Korah did not die.”
 (Num.
-26:11) Though Korah and all the men who followed him in his rebellion were swallowed up and died, his sons lived on.
+26:11) Though Korah and all the men who followed him in his rebellion were swallowed up and died, his sons (or at least some of them) lived on.

-Many generations later (about 18), we read about the men King David put in charge of “the service of song in the house of the Lord after the ark rested there”, ministering with song before the tabernacle of the tent.
-These men included Heman, a descendant of the great prophet, Samuel, and both Heman and Samuel were descendants of Korah, who led the famous rebellion.
+Many generations later (about 18), we read about the men King David put in charge of “the service of song in the house of the Lord after the ark rested there”, ministering with song before the tabernacle of the tent – the same ark the Kohathites carried.
+These men included Heman, a descendant of the great prophet, Samuel.
+Both Heman and Samuel were descendants of Korah, who led the famous rebellion.
 (1 Chronicles 6:31-38)

 Yes, Psalms.
-Eleven Psalms are attributed to the “Sons of Korah”.
+Eleven Psalms are specifically attributed to the “Sons of Korah”.

-Why attribute them to the sons of Korah?
-They were also descendants of the prophet, Samuel, and other great men in the lineage.
-Why Korah, the malcontent who was swallowed by the earth in his rebellion to God’s plans?
+The sons of Korah were descendants of the prophet.
+They were still faithfully caring for the ark many generations after Korah rebelled against Moses (and God).
+These great men of God were sons of Korah, the malcontent who was swallowed by the earth in his rebellion to God’s plans.

 “As the deer pants for streams of water, my soul pants for you, my God.”